bencord0/single-table-rs/README.md

         --table-name <table-name>                The DynamoDB Table Name (you only need one) [default: single-table]

 SUBCOMMANDS:
     create          Create the DynamoDB Table using the predefined schema describe        Discribe the DynamoDB Table schema
+    get-model       Get a Model by `name`
-    get         Get an Item by `pk` and optional `sk` help        Prints this message or the help of the given subcommand(s) put         Put Items into the DynamdoDB Table query       Query for Items by `pk` and optional `sk` scan        Scan for all items in the DynamoDB Table (or an index) whoami      Return details about the current IAM user credentials.
+    get-submodel    Get a SubModel by `parent` Model and `name` help            Prints this message or the help of the given subcommand(s) put-model       Put a Model into the DynamdoDB Table put-submodel    Put a SubModel into the DynamdoDB Table query           Query for Items by `pk` and optional `sk` scan            Scan for all items in the DynamoDB Table (or an index) whoami          Return details about the current IAM user credentials.
 This is a demonstration of other rusoto APIs
 ```

 ### Start the database